-We scoured the scientific literature, the Environmental Working Group (EWG), the Centers for Disease Control (CDC), and researched the distribution of insects and diseases around the country.
+We scoured the scientific literature, the Environmental Working Group (EWG) website, the Centers for Disease Control (CDC) publications, and researched the distribution of insects and diseases around the country.
 In the end, we came away with a pretty good understanding of which bug sprays and lotions are most effective against tick-borne and mosquito-borne illnesses, which are the safest bug sprays and lotions for kids, and how and when to apply them for best protection.
 Our list of the top 5 best best mosquito repellents for kids and adults is below, followed by our in-depth reviews.

 |Model and Link to Amazon||Our Rating|